 Hike around scenic and majestic Ka`ena Point.

 The inscribed Kane'ana stone in nearby Makua with the view of Ka'ena in the background.

 The inscription on the plaque on the ground b the Kane'ana stone reads, "Kane'ana.
 Kane'ana is a sacred ana (cave) that ancient Hawaiians named after Kane, the god of creation.
 From inside the depth of Kane'ana, symbolic of the Earth Goddess's womb, mankind emerged and his existence spread throughout the Waianae Coast.
 The souls of those who passed on go to Kalae o Kala'au (Ka'ena Point).
 From here souls ascend to po, the realm of ancestral spirits, completing the cycle of life.
 In ancient times, entry into Kane'ana was kapu (forbidden), for this was the home of Nanaue, the Shark Man of Kane'ana."

 From certain vantage points in the community, Mauna (Mount) Lahilahi looks like a little island.
 However, it is actually a small peninsula.

 Viewed from the reef next to the beach, Mauna Lahilahi resembles a pointed hat.

-Just up the hill from the Makaha Surfside you can explore an ancient Hawaiian heiau (sacred place of the Hawaiians) that's about a five-minute drive into Makaha Valley (http://www.ohwy.com/hi/k/kaneheia.htm ).
-Check with the guard in the guard shack for the hours the heiau is open to the public.
+Just up the hill from the Makaha Surfside you can explore an ancient Hawaiian heiau (sacred place of the Hawaiians) that's about a five-minute drive into Makaha Valley (http://ohwy.com/hi/k/kaneheia.htm ) within an exclusive residential community.
+Unfortunately, the heiau is temporarily closed until further notice (as of June 15, 2013).
+For more information as to its re-opening, phone the security guard in the guard shack at (808) 695-8174.